+Internal Requirements are defined on the 'Requirements' page of the Responsibilities window.
 The significant parameters (or, in Requirement Management terms, attributes) are the Type, Status, Difficulty and Priority.
-Whilst you can provide a detailed description of the responsibility in the 'Notes' field, there is more scope in the name ('Requirement' field) to define the nature of the responsibility.
+Whilst you can provide a detailed description of the requirement in the 'Notes' field, there is more scope in the name ('Requirement' field) to define the nature of the responsibility.
 An additional field, 'Stability', indicates the probability of the requirement changing; high stability means a low probability of change.

-The example Use Case also has connections to two external requirements, which are system functions that the Use Case implements either in full or in part.
-You can convert an internal responsibility into an external requirement.
+The example Use Case also has connections to two external Requirement elements, which are system functions that the Use Case implements either in full or in part.
+You can convert an internal requirement into an external